Lessons from pendulums: A design comparison of three lab activities: Closing thoughts

 Consider how the experimental question is posed in our three pendulum lab activities.
-Focusing on design decisions, one might say “our understanding of student agency and framing guided our decision about the phrasing of the experimental question.”
+Focusing on design decisions, one might say that our understanding of student agency and framing guided our decisions about how to phrase the experimental question.
 This explains the decision, but provides no insight into how we arrived at different phrasings.
-Focusing on the design reasoning requires us to discuss expectations of students (at Cornell and Tufts) to be aware of the pendulum period equation, to describe how these questions lead into an epistemological productive failure and elicit-confront-resolve approach, and to articulate how each of these phrasings work to emphasize the substance of students' data and experimental work.
+Focusing on the design reasoning requires us to discuss expectations of students (at Cornell and Tufts) to be aware of the pendulum period equation, to describe how these questions lead into an epistemologically productive failure and elicit-confront-resolve approach, and to articulate how each of these phrasings work to emphasize the substance of students' data and experimental work.

-A shift to design reasoning echoes the argument that Brookes \textit{et al.} \cite{brookes_implementing_2020} outline in their paper on the motivations for ISLE.
-Building from educational theorists MacMillan \& Garrison \cite{Garrison_MacMillan}, Brookes \textit{et al.} understand teaching as an “intentional activity in which we strive to change students’ attitudes and beliefs” and go on to “suggest that if we are to make better connections between education theory and classroom implementation, both researchers and implementers need to articulate their underlying intentionalities more explicitly.”
+A shift to design reasoning also echoes the argument that Brookes \textit{et al.} \cite{brookes_implementing_2020} outline in their paper on the motivations for ISLE.
+Building from educational theorists MacMillan \& Garrison \cite{Garrison_MacMillan}, they “suggest that if we are to make better connections between education theory and classroom implementation, both researchers and implementers need to articulate their underlying intentionalities more explicitly.”

 Robertson \textit{et al.} \cite{robertson_curricular_2021} illustrate the utility of knowledge of what we are calling design reasoning in a study of Learning Assistants in a university-level physics course.
 They specifically provide evidence that “knowledge of the purposes of questions or sequences of questions within [research-based instructional materials] [...] can support (or serve as a resource in) the enactment of responsive instruction” (p.
 151).
 Robertson \textit{et al.} build from a long tradition of education scholars who maintain that making visible the "pedagogical judgments" \cite{davis_designing_2005} and "hidden decisions" \cite{harlow_structures_2010} of curricular materials can support teachers in enacting theoretically oriented and research-based curricula \cite{shulman_those_1986, shulman_knowledge_1987, ball_reform_1996, remillard_examining_2005}.
 We extend this claim to recommend that curricular materials and research on curriculum development in PER ought to foreground design reasoning.